slotThe/slotThe.github.io/research.md

   This talk is based on
   [joint work with Sebastian Halbig](https://arxiv.org/abs/2301.03545).

+- *Abstract Schur Functors* \
+  2023-07-21, Block seminar "Operads", Bonn.

+  Based on [this paper](https://arxiv.org/abs/2106.00190) by Baez, Moeller, and Trimble.

+- *Abstract Mackey Functors* \
+  2023-07-15, Mackey functors seminar, Dresden; see Section 6 of the [script][slides:mackey-functors:handout].

 - *Operads as Functors* \
   2022-12-15, Block seminar "Operads", Bonn.